yousefelassal/quote-cron/README.md

 > If it turns out that there is a God, I don't think that he's evil.
 But the worst that you can say about him is that basically he's an underachiever.

 > Never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity.

+> Everything that happens as it should, and if you observe carefully, you will find this to be so.